 Basil shouldn’t have all the fun!
 Make the most fresh and yummy oregano pesto – you may never go back to basil again!

 Of course when I made it today, I only had one snack baggie and that’s all!
 So I improvised and used that.
 Make sure when you freeze it, you put it on something to make it lay flat.
 With quart baggies, I normally use a cookie sheet.
 Today, since I just had a snack baggie, I put it on an ice pack for lunchboxes.

-Simple Oregano Pesto (fresh from the garden!)
+Simple Fresh Oregano Pesto

+Basil shouldn’t have all the fun!
+Make the most fresh and yummy oregano pesto – you may never go back to basil again!